Car Theft in Australia

 When it comes to vehicle theft in Australia, there’s good news and bad news.
 The good news is that car theft has been steadily declining over the past decade, largely thanks to improvements in car security technology – especially immobilisers in newer model vehicles.
 The bad news is that thieves are still having a field day with older cars, motorcycles and heavy vehicles.

-The average age of stolen cars in Australia is around 11 years.
+The average age of stolen cars in Australia is around 12 years.
 Fortunately, 70% of the cars involved in short term thefts were recovered within a week (‘recovered’, of course, doesn’t necessarily mean the car is in the same condition as when it was stolen).
-If you’re a motorcycle owner, the news gets worse: although motorcycles only account for 4% of vehicle registrations, they make up 15% of all motor vehicle thefts.
+If you’re a motorcycle owner, the news gets worse: although motorcycles only account for 5% of vehicle registrations, they made up 16% of all motor vehicle thefts in 2018.

 The following graph shows the breakdown of vehicle thefts in 2018 by state.